A55180 Total credit hours: 66

 Emphasis is on criminal justice systems, criminology, juvenile justice, criminal and constitutional law, investigative principles, ethics, and community relations.
 Additional study may include issues and concepts of government, communications, computers, and technology.

 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
-Examples include police officer, deputy sheriff, county detention officer, state trooper, intensive probation/parole surveillance officer, correctional officer, loss prevention specialist, wildlife officer, and alcohol enforcement officer.
+Examples include county detention officer, intensive probation/parole surveillance officer, correctional officer, and loss prevention specialist.
+With additional training, employment opportunities include police officer, deputy sheriff, state trooper, wildlife officer, and alcohol enforcement officer.

 Upon successful completion of this program, the student should be able to:

 - Use critical thinking to identify the fundamental building blocks and rules of investigation.
 Identify the elements of crimes, apply constitutional principles, and avoid civil liability.